Install a Patch on a Citrix XenServer 6.2 Host Using the xe Command Line

 Download and Install the Update on the XenServer Host

 Remember: If your host is part of a pool, these steps need to be run on the pool master only.
-The master will push the updates to all the other servers that are part of the pool automatically, they will only need to be rebooted afterwards to take effect (still reboot the master first).
+The master will push the updates to all the other servers that are part of the pool automatically.
+Then they'll only need to be rebooted afterward to take effect (still reboot the master first).

 - 1SSH to your XenServer host using root or a root-capable account.

-- 5If host is not part of a pool:Apply the patch using the "xe patch-apply" command with the uuid and host-uuid parameters.
-The uuid will be the output from the xe patch-upload command.
-The easiest way to get the host-uuid is to simply press the Tab key after typing "host-uuid=" - this will automatically populate the field with the local host's uuid - otherwise, you'll need to get the output of the xe host-list command as well.
+- 5If the host is not part of a pool:Apply the patch using the "Xe Patch-Apply" command with the UUID and host-UUID parameters.
+The UUID will be the output from the xe patch-upload command.
+The easiest way to get the host-UUID is to simply press the Tab key after typing "host-uuid=" - this will automatically populate the field with the local host's UUID - otherwise, you'll need to get the output of the xe host-list command as well.
 Note: The patch-apply may take several seconds to run.